TDARFAC Launch Party

 About Me

 I am a primate behavioral ecologist and the Founder and Executive Director of The Dr. Abigail Ross Foundation for Applied Conservation (TDARFAC).
-I graduated with my B.A. in Anthropology from the University of Wisconsin- Madison, M.A. in Biological Anthropology from Northern Illinois University, and Ph.D. in Evolutionary Anthropology from the University of Toronto, Canada.
-I have conducted fieldwork and participated in conservation research projects in Costa Rica, Bolivia, Equatorial Guinea, South Africa, and Madagascar.
-I enjoy wildlife photography, strength training, exploring new places, and boating on the Rock River.
+My lifelong passion for nature became a career path during my first year of college, when I chaperoned a high school biology trip to the Galápagos Islands.
+I earned a B.A. in Anthropology from the University of Wisconsin–Madison, an M.A. in Biological Anthropology from Northern Illinois University, and a Ph.D. in Evolutionary Anthropology from the University of Toronto.

-Previously, my research focused on maternal-infant relationships in an Endangered lemur, Coquerel’s sifaka (Propithecus coquereli).
-These lemurs live in Ankarafantsika National Park located in northwestern Madagascar.
-I examined relationships between mothers and their infants by evaluating hormonal stress responses and nutritional food quality during lactation.
-Watch a short video on my research filmed by the American Society of Primatologists.
+Previously, my research focused on maternal-infant relationships in an Endangered lemur, Coquerel’s sifaka (Propithecus coquereli), which lives in Ankarafantsika National Park in northwestern Madagascar.
+I studied the relationship between mothers and their infants by examining hormonal stress responses and the nutritional quality of foods during lactation.

 Coquerel’s Sifaka Mom With Five-Month Old Infant in Ankarafantsika National Park, Madagascar